Whether you're new to the game or switching from paper to digital, understanding bingo tickets is key to making the most of your play.

 - Excellent welcome bonus

-A bingo ticket is your key to the game - a grid of numbers you match as they're called.
-Whether you're online or in a club, each ticket format suits a specific game type.
+A bingo ticket is your entry into the game — a grid of numbers that you match as they're called.

 Bingo Ticket Layouts by Game Type